 He then started a number of UK businesses in the food, traceability and parking services area before founding the MicroLoan Foundation in his spare time – a microfinance charity that provides business training, mentoring and small business ‘start-up’ loan capital to poor women in rural sub Saharan Africa – a project to which he is now dedicated full time.
 Peter is a frequent speaker on microfinance, with a special interest in Africa and blending the need for financial professionalism and social change.
 He is married to a psychotherapist and has two children.

 Dina Shiloh is a solicitor at Gallant Maxwell specialising in media law and commercial litigation.
 She advises companies and individuals on a wide range of disputes and on defamation, breach of privacy, harassment, and data protection.
 Before training as a lawyer, Dina worked as a print and radio journalist, and as a television news producer for various networks, including the BBC.

-Following 24 straight years in Investment banking in the City of London, the last 17 of which at Deutsche Bank as a Managing Director, in 2015 Danny changed course to focus more of his time on his family, and professionally to commit his energy in support of his portfolio of 3rd sector interests and roles.
-They include giving, advising, mentoring, angel investing and non-executive responsibility, the latter most notably as trustee and treasurer and chair of audit / risk committee at Shakespeare’s Globe.
+Following 24 straight years in Investment Banking in the City of London, the last 17 of which as a Managing Director at Deutsche Bank, in 2015 Danny changed course to focus more of his time on his family, and, professionally, to commit his energy in support of his portfolio of 3rd sector interests and roles.
+They include giving, advising, mentoring, angel investing and non-executive responsibility – the latter, most notably as trustee, treasurer and chair of the audit / risk committee at Shakespeare’s Globe.